High performance in a small size – disruptive CO2 sensor based on photoacoustic spectroscopy (PAS)

 Improving air quality in smart homes and automated buildings

-The new sensor is ideal for high-volume, cost-sensitive smart home and building automation applications such as demand-controlled ventilation systems, air purifiers, thermostats, weather stations and personal assistants.
-By integrating CO2 measurement into these systems, significant amounts of energy can be saved and indoor air quality can be greatly improved, leading to a lower energy bill and a healthier indoor environment.
-Infineon is making a valuable contribution to enable everyone to track their environment in a smart, easy-to-use and affordable way – for a better and healthier life!
+With its small footprint, XENSIV™ PAS CO2 is ideal for smart home appliances and IoT CO2 sensor devices such as demand-controlled ventilation systems, air purifiers, thermostats, smart lighting systems, air quality monitors, weather stations, and smart speakers.
+By integrating CO2 gas sensor modules into these systems, significant amounts of energy can be saved, and indoor air quality can be greatly improved.
+This leads to a lower energy bill and a healthier indoor environment.
+Infineon is making a valuable contribution enabling everyone to track their environment in a smart, easy-to-use, and affordable way – for a better and healthier life!